 Students will be awarded a Certificate of Completion upon successfully completing all requirements of their chosen program.
-Students must have a minimum of a 2.0 GPA cumulatively, meet the minimum credit hour requirements as well as have a minimum of 90% attendance.
-Clock hour students must have a 2.0 GPA cumulatively, have at least 90% attendance, and complete the scheduled clock hours and courses of the program.
+Students must have a minimum of a 2.0 GPA cumulatively, meet the minimum credit hour requirements as well as attend at least 90% of the scheduled hours of instruction.
+Clock hour students must attend at least 90% of scheduled hours of the program instruction.
 To meet graduation requirements, students must either attend their scheduled exit interview or if unable to attend the exit documents will be mailed within 30 days of graduation date via certified mail.